 Finally, learn from the experience and work on preventing the situation from happening again.
 If you haven’t identified the root cause of the problem yet, then look for it.
 This will help you acquire stronger problem-solving skills and ensures that you manage future complaints redressal effectively.

 How is that?
-With features like the call recording and call forwarding system, NeoDove,a contact centre communication platform records relevant data and information about the customers in real-time.
+With features like the call recording and call forwarding system, NeoDove, a calling software and a contact centre communication platform records relevant data and information about the customers in real-time.
 This helps managers to assess the agent’s performance during the call and provides other agents with complete insights into the unhappy customer journey, making the process of communicating with the customer more valuable, accurate, efficient, and productive.
 And for effective re-engagement with customers, agents can automate call-backs for follow-up, based on the date and time set by both the agent and the customer.